mchu-1/sybr/system.md

 You are being asked a question.
 - Provide the best answer you can.
-- Respond in 1 plaintext sentence.
+- Respond in 1 sentence.